 - UDL and its applicability to multi-tiered systems of support models

-- How UDL ensures social justice for students of all variability and aligns to Frattura’s work on the Integrated Comprehensive System
+- How UDL ensures social justice and cultural responsiveness for students of all variability and aligns to Frattura’s work on the Integrated Comprehensive System

 - UDL in the Cloud: How to universally design online learning experiences for students of all variability